 top of page

 My group develops and applies new methods to empirically estimate anthropogenic impacts on climate and, in turn, on global socio-environmental systems.
 I'm particularly fascinated by how light, water, and temperature jointly determine crop growth and how high resolution imagery can be used to measure socio-environmental conditions.
-My research uses tools from economics, agronomy, climate science, remote sensing, and machine learning to help answer policy-relevant questions.

 If you are interested in joining my research group as a PhD student or post doc, please contact me.